 - Activate the agent from the manager.
 Go to Computers, right-click the computer whose agent you want to activate or reactivate and select Actions > Activate/Reactivate.
 (Alternatively, click Activate or Reactivate in the computer's Details window.)

-- Activate the agent on the agent.
+- Activate the agent from the computer where the agent is installed.
 Run this command:

 dsa_control -a dsm://<dsm_host_or_IP>:<port>/